gsw91/rps-app/README.md

             -> newbie -    ~73% chance of winning, ~18% chanse of losing, ~9% chanse of getting a tie

         -> exporting scores to local mySql database

-        -> can check statistics of winning games after playing

 com.statistics (app to manage scores for rps and rps2)